Here’s a list, in no particular order, of some work that doesn’t fit well in the other categories.

 The Unipiper (2013)

 My profile of Portland’s unicycling, bagpiping, cosplaying hero.
-As far as I know, this was in fact the first profile of Brian Kidd, who is now a fixture of Portland’s mainstream image.
+As far as I know, this was in fact the first profile of Brian Kidd, who is now a fixture of Portland’s “keep it weird” image.

 Playing to Lose (2013)